Batman (1966 film): Critical response

 Bill Gibron of Filmcritic.com gave the film 3 out of 5 stars: "Unlike other attempts at bringing these characters to life...the TV cast really captures the inherent insanity of the roles".
 Variety stated in their review that "the intense innocent enthusiasm of Cesar Romero, Burgess Meredith and Frank Gorshin as the three criminals is balanced against the innocent calm of Adam West and Burt Ward, Batman and Robin respectively".

-Sequels
+Animated sequels

-West and Ward announced at the Mad Monster Party that one or two Batman animated movies would be released in 2016 with the two doing voiced roles as their characters for the show's 50th anniversary along with Julie Newmar returning.
+West and Ward reprised their roles in Batman animated movies for the show's 50th anniversary along with Julie Newmar returning.

-Batman: Return of the Caped Crusaders was released on Digital HD and digital media on October 11, 2016 and on DVD and Blu-ray November 1.
+Batman: Return of the Caped Crusaders was released on Digital HD and digital media on October 11, 2016, and on DVD and Blu-ray November 1.

 A sequel to Batman: Return of the Caped Crusaders called Batman vs. Two-Face was released on October 10, 2017.
 The film starred William Shatner voicing Two-Face as the main antagonist.
-Adam West died before it was released.
-West completed his voiceover work; it was one of his final performances before he died from leukemia.
+Adam West completed his voiceover work, but died of leukemia in June 2017, before it was released.